Health & Wellness

 Monounsaturated Fat

-Canola is an excellent source of monounsaturated fat, containing almost as much as olive oil.
-Monounsaturated fat is considered beneficial when consumed in the recommended amounts (10-15 % of total calories).
+An excellent source of monounsaturated fat, containing almost as much as olive oil.
+Considered beneficial at 10–15% of total calories.

 Essential Fatty Acids